DNV007/fifth-harmonic-third-harmonic-zero/README.md

 Code is MIT (`LICENSE`).
 Data and figures are CC-BY-4.0 (`LICENSE-text`).

-Every figure here is an output of the code in this deposit, computed from the model in the Letter.
+Every figure here is an output of the code in this deposit, computed from the model in the manuscript.
 Nothing is reproduced from a published source, and no third-party material is included.
 The figures can also be regenerated from the scripts, so they are provided for convenience rather than as the record.